 It’s no secret that the latest generation of slave cylinders GM has been putting in their performance cars have drawbacks.
 While the newer slave cylinders did much to alleviate some issues the older units had they actually have a much more severe issue to deal with.
 Many of the aftermarket companies are blaming the entire bearing assembly for failure.
 Upon research, we’ve discovered that the bearing itself isn’t the issue it’s the plastic piece upon which the bearing rides.
 This piece, when hot enough, disintegrates and causes some pretty catastrophic failures.
 This not only kills the slave cylinder, it also almost simultaneously kills the clutch in the process.
-This is a guide that will show you how to install the Monster Clutch Co. upgraded bearing support on your 5th Gen Camaro, C6 Corvette, 1st or 2nd Gen CTS-V, and G8 GXP.
+This is a guide that will show you how to install the Monster Clutch Co. upgraded bearing support on your 5th and 6th Gen Camaro, C6 and C7 Corvette, 1st and 2nd Gen CTS-V, SSR, SS Sedan, G8 GXP and anything using the newer "green boot" style slave cylinders.
 It’s been written to allow the average DIY customer the means to perform this install with ease.

 Here you can see a factory slave cylinder for a 5th Gen Camaro on the left and the upgraded billet bearing support from us on the right.
 Don’t worry, the overall design of these types of slave cylinders are the same.

 Remove the factory release bearing.
 This can be done by simply pulling the bearing off the slave.

 Here you can see the black plastic bearing support that we’re replacing.
 You can pull the boot down and twist it slightly to help see what you are doing.
 We are going to be removing the silver upper ring with a flat blade screwdriver.
 This is very easy to do and does not require a ton of force.

 BE CAREFUL!
 IF YOU RUIN THIS RING YOUR SLAVE IS WORTHLESS!